wegfawefgawefg/stackgym/README.md

 ## Features
 Unlike aigym's 'FrameStack', which sucks, StackGym:

-    -can provide a stack with noncontiugous frames from a contiguous frame env -supports color images
+    -can provide a stack with noncontigous frames from a contiguous frame env -supports color images
     -lets you format the frames before they are stacked, so you don't have to unstack then format then restack...???
     -has simpler code